RadAdapt: Radiology Report Summarization via Lightweight Domain Adaptation of Large Language Models: Results and Discussion

 \subsubsection{Error Analysis}

 We perform a qualitative error analysis of 20 randomly selected reference findings, reference impressions, and generated impressions via \clintfivel~on the CT head dataset.
 Please see Figure~\ref{fig:example_output} for an example.
 We describe four types of deviations from the reference impressions and their corresponding colors used in Figure~\ref{fig:example_output}: \begin{enumerate} \item Factually correct text that is novel compared to the reference impression (green).
 This text is present in the reference findings but not in the reference impression. \item Incoherent but potentially relevant text (orange).
-This contains medically relevant information that's also included in the reference, but it's presented with incoherent grammar. \item Hallucinated filler text (pink).
-Typically this entails extra punctuation or common words such as ``findings.''
-We characterize these as filler text in that they are undesirable but do not detract from the factual correctness of the generated impression. \item Hallucinated medical text (red).
+This contains medically relevant information that is also included in the reference, but is presented with incoherent grammar. \item Hallucinated filler text (pink).
+This includes extra punctuation or common words such as ``findings.''
+These are filler text because they are undesirable but do not detract from the correctness of the generated impression. \item Hallucinated medical text (red).
 This includes text that is either (1) not explicitly included in the findings or reference impression, or (2) relevant to the findings but communicated in a factually incorrect manner.
 This is the worst of the four deviations, as we want the model to avoid inferring information which didn't originate directly from the radiologist. \end{enumerate}